Azure-Samples/Serverless-File-Validation/README.md

 1. Visual Studio 2017 v15.5.4+ with the **Azure Workload** installed.
 1. The *Azure Functions and Web Jobs Tools* extension to VS, version 15.0.40108+
 1. <a href="https://azure.microsoft.com/en-us/features/storage-explorer/" target="_blank">Azure Storage Explorer</a> (makes testing easier)

+For the Python version of this sample (folder `AzureFunctions.Python`), follow the instructions in its dedicated [readme](/AzureFunctions.Python/README.md).

 ## Execution